 - Can kill nearby plants and even trees if not careful

 - Presents a hazard to the environment and can be toxic to people

-Get the Dow AgroSciences stump killer at Amazon, Tractor Supply Co., or Walmart.
+Get the Dow AgroSciences stump killer at Amazon or Tractor Supply Co.

 Some stump-killing products may work faster and require fewer applications, such as Tordon RTU and Spectracide Stump Remover; however, they do not meet our sustainability guidelines.
 The Solimo stump killer (our Best Overall pick above) will get the job done without leaving harmful chemicals in the soil or harming nearby trees, shrubs, and plants.
 It’s also safe for use around pets and people and doesn’t present a threat to wildlife.
 Those looking for a faster way to kill a tree stump will want to consider the Ferti-lome stump killer (our Runner-Up pick), which will also take out tough-to-kill weeds, such as poison ivy.